Faicey/.github/README.md

 This repository is being used in conjunction with lablab.ai google vertex ai hackathon.
 This project started out as a solo mission with a team of language models.
 Join if you can find me on discord.

-This project is working in conjunction with https://github.com/mlodular where mlodular is a repository of drag and drop events interfaces
+This project is working in conjunction with https://github.com/mlodular where mlodular is a repository of drag and drop events interfaces.
+Faice will also provide the UIUX for autonomous agent Jaimla https://github.com/Jaimla

 proposal: the current interface to language models will be improved using machine learning tools <br />
-secondary proposal: autonomous agent Jaimla https://github.com/Jaimla

 https://lablab.ai/event/google-vertex-ai-hackathon